sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 Practical information
 =====================

-The lodging will be covered by the
-``Laboratoire de Recherche en Informatique`` d'Orsay and the research network ``Digiteo``.
+The lodging for most participants will be covered by the ``Laboratoire de Recherche en Informatique`` d'Orsay and the research network ``Digiteo``.
 Funding and travel for PHD student and PostDoc is also covered.
 Food and travel is at the charge of the other participants.